RIPE-NCC/whois/README.RDAP.md

 If an entity primary key matches more than one object, a 500 Internal Server Error is returned.

 This can not be easily fixed because the same key can be used in multiple different object types: mntner and person/role.
-So it is not clear what object must be returned for a single object request.
+So it is not clear which object must be returned for a single object request.

 For example: https://rdap.db.ripe.net/entity/KR4422-RIPE